projectara/greybus-spec/source/special.rst

 Greybus SVC Module Inserted Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SVC Module Inserted request is sent by the SVC to the AP Module to indicate that a new Module has been inserted into the Frame.
+The Greybus SVC Module Inserted request is sent by the SVC to the AP Module to indicate that a new Module has been inserted into the Frame, as well as during initialization of a Greybus System, to inform the AP of Modules which were already attached to the Frame.

 Greybus SVC Module Inserted Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^